NEW v0.5.10 — Claude Opus 4.8 is now the default

 // api keys

-Keys live in the macOS Keychain.
+Keys live in a permission-locked file.

 // the mcp server